 In 2014 we won the prestigious Queen’s Award for Voluntary Service.
 We won the 2015-2016 UN World Habitat Award, together with Canopy in Leeds, with the award presented in Ecuador, and in 2016 the Duke of York’s Community Initiative Award, presented at St. James’s Palace in London.
 In 2017 we were honoured to win The Howard League’s Organisation of the Year at their annual Community Awards, recognising our deeper and productive engagement with the Criminal Justice System.

-We continued our volunteer programme, in 2018 often having 20 volunteers from a variety of backgrounds, working on site and in the office on a daily basis.
+We continued our volunteer programme, in 2019 often having 20 volunteers from a variety of backgrounds, working on site and in the office on a daily basis.
+In late 2018 we completed the purchase of the former St. Matthew’s church, an iconic local building, and we will expand our Social Enterprises into this space as well as re-opening the building as a community hub.